FENECON Industrial S — Assembly and Operating Instructions

 4 … 16 mm |

-Figure 23 shows the connection area for communication and signals.
-Battery energy storage has two Ethernet and one RS485 interface (see Table 18).
-A connection example for the RS485 interface is shown in Figure 24.
+The image shows the junction box for communication and signals.
+The electrical energy storage has two Ethernet interfaces and one RS485 interface (see Table).
+This is followed by connection example for the RS485 interface.

-During Assembly, the cables must be attached to the plastic bracket below using cable ties for strain relief.
+During assembly, the cables must be attached to the underlying plastic holder for strain relief using cable ties.

 BMK | Interface | Specification | Connection | Outer diameter and specification of the cable |